devarops/RepRes_Blog/what_is_reproducible_research.md

 ## Raw data

-We share the raw data together with the source code, preferably as plain text files.
-We save tabular data in CSV format and metadata in JSON<sup id = "2">[2](#datapackage)</sup>.
+You share your raw data along with the source code.
+Plain text files are generally best for raw data, although tabular data may be saved in CSV format and metadata in JSON<sup id = "2">[2](#datapackage)</sup>.

-In the cases where it is not possible to commit the data in the source code repository, we share the raw data using a specialized data repository<sup id = "3">[3](#data-repos)</sup>.
+When it is not possible to commit the data in the source code repository, you share the raw data using a specialized data repository<sup id = "3">[3](#data-repos)</sup>.
 In these cases, the scripts we use to get the raw data from the data repository are part of the research source code.